 Enter in your studio schedule & holidays.
 Next, enter class names (i.e. student first name), set up sections (ie. method book or program name), then move these into the correct time slot.
 Done!
 Feel free to colour code your schedule as well.

-Set up a lesson template, or multiple templates.
+Set up a lesson plan template, or multiple templates.
 For your little ones, a different template of activities may be in order.
 For older students who are preparing for an exam, the lesson plan will look different.
 Other template ideas: group lessons, recital prep, theory/music history lessons, special days at the studio.

 Multi-media at your fingertips: